progklb/argon-music-player/README.md

 ### To Do (Development)
 * UI does not refresh continuously (seek bar / timestamp do not update continuously)
 * Playlist scrolling
-* Track queueing (current only a single track will play)
+* Track queueing (currently only a single track will play)
 * Shuffle / repeat mode
-* Browse file directory
+* Browse directory
 * Add files recursively
-* Add files in specified directory (only current dir is supported)
+* Add files in specified directory (only current directory is supported)